ndcn/infer-subc/README.md

 # Additional Information
 ## Built With
-A quick note on tools and resources used.
+A quick note on tools and resources used...

 - [`napari-allencell-segmenter`](https://github.com/AllenCell/napari-allencell-segmenter) -- We are leveraging the framework of the `napari-allencell-segmenter` plugin, which enables powerful 3D image segmentation while taking advantage of the `napari` graphical user interface.
 - [`aicssegmentation`](https://github.com/AllenCell/aics-segmentation) -- We call the `aicssegmentation` package directly to access their advanced segmentation functions.